 - a training video has been produced; two additional videos are in production

 - Ben Okali, a youth ‘school dropout’ from the Malaitan programme has completed a training attachment in video production and editing; he returned to Malaita in October to start production of his own video and to train other youths

-- TerraCircle Association provided a journalist in December 2003 to visit the Solomon Islands to collect information for trainee handbooks on agroforestry and pig farming; publication will be early 2004.
+- TerraCircle Association provided a journalist in December 2003 to visit the Solomon Islands to collect information for trainee handbooks on agroforestry and pig farming; the publication will be in early 2004.

 Sustainable Livelihoods for Rural Youth Project – monitoring report.

 Report on visit to Solomon Islands to collect information for SLRYP handbooks.